 1. Change Your Diet

 Decreasing foods high in sodium can also help decrease bloating.
-During pregnancy your body has a lot more fluid (blood) than it is used to and any foods excessively salty are sure to cause extra bloat.
-So baby may have you craving french fries but maybe you can go for carrot sticks with a dip instead.
+During pregnancy, your body has a lot more fluid (blood) than it is used to and any foods excessively salty are sure to cause extra bloat.
+So the baby may have you craving french fries but maybe you can go for carrot sticks with a dip instead.
 It’s always recommended to have a well-balanced diet, especially rich in fruits and vegetables.

 Editor's Note:Katelyn Holt RN, BSN, BC